sizeofvoid/libopeninput/doc/user/touchpad-jumping-cursors.rst

 When libinput detects a cursor jump it prints a bug warning to the log with the text **"Touch jump detected and discarded."** and a link to this page.

+.. note:: This warning is ratelimited and will stop appearing after a few
+	  times, even if the touchpad jumps continue.

 In most cases, this is a bug in the kernel driver and to libinput it appears that the touch point moves from its previous position.
 The pointer jump can usually be seen in the :ref:`libinput record <libinput-record>` output for the device: